Yu-Group/covid19-severity-prediction/readme.md

     - county-level: daily confirmed cases + deaths, demographics, comorbidity statistics, voting data, local gov. action data
     - hospital-level: information about hospitals (e.g. number of icu beds, hospital type, location)
 4. **Limitations**
-    - currently using proxies for ventilator supply and demand instead of real measurements
+    - currently using proxies for hospitals supplies/demands instead of real measurements
     - limited data on bridging county-level data with hospital-level data
+    - missing some local data which would be helpful, such as amount of testing and social distancing measures

 # 1 - goal: prioritizing where to send medical supplies (i.e. ventilators, masks, etc.)